 You may either set the sensitivity to the combined value for the microphone and the microphone preamplifier, or split the sensitivity in one for the microphone and one for the preamplifier.

 See Technical specifications.

-The dB value corresponds to the sensitiv-ity level of the microphone cartridge; dB relative to 1 volt/pascal, e.g. 50 mV/Pa corresponds to -26,0 dB.
-The instrument may also be set up to compensate for the attenuation taking place in the preamplifier, which normally amounts to about 0.7 dB - see Preamplifier attenuation in the Technical specifications for more on this.
+The dB value corresponds to the sensitivity level of the microphone cartridge; dB relative to 1 volt/pascal, e.g. 50 mV/Pa corresponds to -26,0 dB.
+The instrument may also be set up to compensate for the attenuation taking place in the preamplifier, which normally amounts to about 0,7 dB - see Preamplifier attenuation in the Technical specifications for more on this.

 This value is factory set and should normally not be changed unless you permanently change to a microphone cartridge with another cartridge capacity.

-Notes when calibrating outdoor microphone Nor1214, Nor1216 or Nor1217 bration menu.
+Notes when calibrating outdoor microphone Nor1214, Nor1216 or Nor1217

+Please note that the frequency correction is turned off, when entering into the calibration menu.
 Perform calibration and calibrate the microphone as a normal free field microphone.
 I.E. -0.2dB if using a 1000Hz calibrator.
 When leaving the calibration menu, you will observe that the level measured with the calibrator on, is different from what obtained in the calibration mode.
 This is correct, and is due to the frequency correction added.
 If Horizontal position is selected the signal will be about 0.1dB higher than the calibrated signal, in vertical position the signal will be 0.3dB lower than the calibrated level.